 Antibody tests (not to be confused with antigen tests) look for your body’s response to the virus.
 While that’s not where the name comes from, it’s a nifty way to remember what it means.
 Every time we get exposed to an invading pathogen, like a virus or bacterium, our immune system generates antibodies that help us fight it.

-In other words, antibody tests can tell if your immune system has been exposed to the virus.
+In other words, antibody tests can tell if your immune system has been exposed to the virus (through infection) or to a piece of the virus (through vaccination).
 Healthcare providers may recommend getting this test if you think you’ve had COVID in the past, but never got tested.
-While this may mean that it’s unlikely you’ll catch COVID again, researchers aren’t sure how long this protection will last.
-For some viruses (like the virus that causes Chicken Pox) the protection can be life-long for many people.
-For other viruses (like the flu), antibodies might only protect you for a year.
+While this may mean that it’s less likely you’ll catch COVID again, researchers aren’t sure how long this protection will last.
+For some viruses (like the virus that causes Chicken Pox) the protection can be life-long for some people.
+For other viruses (like the flu), antibodies might only protect you for a few months to a year.

 When should I get a test?